-But, of course, it's not.
+But, of course, it’s not.
 The isolation, the sleeplessness, the demands of two people under two, are getting to Erika.
-She has never been so alone, and once the children are asleep, there are just too many hours to fill until morning, and there is something coming to get her . . .
+She has never been so alone, and once the children are asleep, there are just too many hours to fill until morning . . .

-Little Bandaged Days is a beautifully written, painfully claustrophobic story about a woman's descent into madness.
-Unpredictable, frighteningly compelling and brutally honest, it grapples with the harsh conditions of motherhood and this mother’s own identity and as the novel continues, we begin to wonder just what exactly Erika might have been driven to do.
+Kyra Wilder’s Little Bandaged Days is a beautifully written, painfully claustrophobic story about a woman’s descent into madness.
+Unpredictable, frighteningly compelling and brutally honest, it grapples with the harsh conditions of motherhood and this mother’s own identity, and as the novel continues, we begin to wonder just what exactly Erika might be driven to do.